-Apparently, this single-band tight-binding model is topologically non-trivial when $m_{z}<2t_{s}^{\left(1\right)}$ and is trivial otherwise.
-Hence for a single-band tight-binding model, $m_c=2t_{s}^{\left(1\right)}$.
-Note that we have used the winding number as the topological invariant, with the definition
+Apparently, this single-band tight-binding model is topologically nontrivial when $m_{z}<2t_{s}^{\left(1\right)}$ and is trivial otherwise.
+Hence, for a single-band tight-binding model, $m_c=2t_{s}^{\left(1\right)}$.
+Note that we have used the winding number as the topological invariant; it is defined as